Depending on your priorities and setting, different fuels may be best for your fire pit

 Seasoned Wood

 If you’re looking for a more traditional fire pit fuel, seasoned wood is a great option.
-Seasoned wood is simply wood left out to dry for a period of time – typically six months or more.
+Seasoned wood is simply wood left out to dry for a while – typically six months or more.

 PROS